 Members, including those who cannot contribute physically at a workshop, may also earn credit hours by helping with special events.
 Please talk to us about ways you think you may be able to contribute.
 WMG also offers free community workshops with neighborhood and other community site partners.
 While these workshops offer a similar educational experience, sweat-equity hours can not be credited for time spent volunteering at these workshops

 Homeowners can host a workshop or hire us to produce an integrated design for their home landscape regardless of whether they have accumulated Co-op hours.
-However, in order to qualify for the sweat-equity discount on the workshop instructors time the client must have accumulated 16 Co-op hours for one 4–5-hour workshop, or 4 hours for a 2-hour consultation.
+However, in order to qualify for the sweat-equity discount on the workshop instructors time the client must have accumulated 16 Co-op hours for one 4–5-hour workshop.
 Steel culvert cisterns require 2 workshops, and therefore 32 hours are required.
 Hosts that meet the hours requirement within 6 months of the workshop date can be reimbursed the difference in the rates.

 To apply to host a workshop contact your Co-op coordinator.